Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 -some variables were not defined properly.
 Most of these errors were fixed, however i was left with "'result' and '$' is not defined."

-I used Dev tools quite alot throughout my testing process to see if variables were being called.
-I did this through the console, and would constantly console.log to see if they were working. this technique i found very helpful as if the console wouldnt output the varibales, i would know something is wrong and go back to the code to correct it.

 # Known Bugs and fixes

 1. The landing page main content wasnt responsive.